San Tan Mountain Regional Park: Description

 Comprising over 10,200 acres in the Sonoran Desert, the park sits south of Queen Creek Arizona and preserves a portion of the San Tan Mountains, located on their northeastern flank.
 It is located approximately 30 miles southeast of downtown Phoenix.
 Higley Basin is its northern border, while Chandler Heights sits to its northwest.
 The western and southern portions of the park are bordered by the Gila River Indian Reservation.
 The elevation of the park varies between 1,400 and 2,500 feet, with the highest point in the park situated in the Malpais Hills at 2,539 feet.
 Goldmine Mountain which sits in the northern section of the park, with the Malpais Hills in the south, between them sit an unnamed central highlands.
 These three mountain groups rise above the general plain of the park, which sits at 1500 feet.

 Proterozoic and Laramide granites are the predominant geology of the park, while Mid-Tertiary sedimentary and volcanic rocks overlay Proterozoic and Cretaceous crystalline rocks in the central and eastern portions.
 The majority of exposed bedrock is either granite or schist, with rhyolitic volcanics existing in the northern Malpais Hills.

-The climate consists of hot summers and mild winters, with average monthly temperatures ranging from a high of 104 degrees Fahrenheit in July to a low of 65.1 degrees in January.
-The park averages about 8.95 inches of rain per year, with almost 60% of that during the warm May to October season.
+The climate consists of sweltering hot summers and cool mild winters, with average monthly temperatures ranging from a high of 104 degrees Fahrenheit in July to a low of 65.1 degrees in January.
+The park averages about 8.95 inches of rain per year, with almost 60% occurring with the June to September North American Monsoon season.